aimeos/map/README.md

 ### copy()

-Creates a new map with the same items.
+Creates a new map with the same elements.

 Both maps share the same array until one of the map objects modifies the array.
 Then, the array is copied and the copy is modfied (copy on write).